saurabh1088/notes/iOS/Persistence/CoreData.md

 NSAttributeDescription, NSRelationshipDescription, and NSFetchedPropertyDescription are all derived from NSPropertyDescription.

+Once entity is added to *.xcdatamodeld* file, Xcode autogenerates the entity file by naming convention Entity+CoreDataClass.
+This generated entity is a public class inheriting from NSManagedObject.

 ## NSManagedObjectContext
 Persistent container has a viewContext property of type NSManagedObjectContext, which can be referred as below.
 NSManagedObjectContext